A guide to successful internal recruitment

 - Referrals – you can save time searching for employees by getting employees to refer viable candidates to you

-External recruitment, on the other hand, is when you look to recruit talent from outside of the company.
+External recruitment, on the other hand, is when you look to recruit talent from outside of the company, either through head-hunting specific indviduals, or inviting candidates to apply for job vacancies share through your HR recruitment software.

 By hiring from outside the company, you can focus on recruiting people who have experience in the field and relevant skills.
 These candidates are likely to bring with them new ideas, which internal candidates might not be able to do.